Test ID: TWRP Tropheryma whipplei, Molecular Detection, PCR, Varies

 Specimen Required

-The high sensitivity of amplification by PCR requires the specimen to be processed in an environment in which contamination of the specimen by Tropheryma whipplei DNA is unlikely.
+The high sensitivity of amplification by polymerase chain reaction requires the specimen to be processed in an environment in which contamination of the specimen by Tropheryma whipplei DNA is unlikely.

 Submit only 1 of the following specimens: